 - have previously had or are planning to have an eye surgery within the past or next four weeks

-- have the potential to become pregnant (it is recommended that you use effective contraception during EYLEA treatment and for at least three months after the last injection of EYLEA)
+If you are pregnant or plan to become pregnant or have the potential to become pregnant, please talk to your doctor.
+Your doctor will discuss the risks and benefits involved.
+It is recommended that you use effective contraception during EYLEA treatment and for at least three months after the last injection of EYLEA.

-- are breast-feeding or planning to breast-feed (EYLEA is not recommended during breast-feeding as it is not known whether EYLEA passes into breast milk)
+If you are breast-feeding or planning to breast-feed, EYLEA is not recommended during breast-feeding as it is not known whether EYLEA passes into breast milk.

 If you have not told your doctor about any of the above, tell him/her before you are given EYLEA.

 Tell your doctor or pharmacist if you are taking any other medicines, including any that you get without a prescription from your pharmacy, supermarket, naturopath or health food shop.
 Your doctor and pharmacist have more information on medicines to be careful with or avoid when you are given this medicine.

 HOW EYLEA IS GIVEN

 EYLEA is given by your doctor as an injection into your eye usually under a local anaesthetic.

 Follow all directions given to you by your doctor carefully.
 They may differ from the information contained in this leaflet.